Hunter Hunter (film): Plot

 The police officers are alerted to a fire that Lou started and they follow the smoke back to the cabin.
-Upon their arrival, Anne quietly exits the cabin, holding Lou’s face skin, which she tosses to the ground.
+Upon their arrival, Anne quietly exits the cabin, holding Lou's skinned face, which she tosses to the ground.
 She sits down on her front porch and turns off the walkman.
 The film goes silent as police officers surround Anne with their guns drawn.